ddemirdjian/AQdarknet/README.md

 ** Build

-From main folder, run:
+From main folder, edit Makefile (if necessary) and run:
 > make

+** Convert seat data
+(from inside the AQdarknet root folder)

+Modify variables from 'scripts/seat/convert2yoloRT.py'
+- seatDBSource: folder containing the rendered seats
+- indexSource: folder containing the train.txt and test.txt files (containing the list of training and testing data/folders)
+- dbRoot: basename of destination folders (containing the converted training and testing data)

+Run scripts/seat/convert2yoloRT.py
+> python scripts/seat/convert2yoloRT.py

+** Train network
+(from inside the AQdarknet root folder)
+Modify cfg/seat.data to set the location of the destination folders (with basename dbRoot, modified above) containing the converted training and testing data)

+Run training script
+> source scripts/train_seat.sh

+This will save models in the backup folder.

-** Run test
+** Run test on testing dataset

-To run it, call (from inside the AQdarknet folder), the following command:
+To run it, call (from inside the AQdarknet root folder), the following command:
+> python scripts/seat/test.py

+** Miscellaneous

+Run individual tests by calling (from inside the AQdarknet root folder), the following command:
 > ./darknet detector test cfg/seat.data cfg/seat.cfg backup/seat_normals_40000.weights [FILELIST.TXT]

 where [FILELIST.TXT] is a text file where each line corresponds to an image to test